hjwp/marriage-figaro-norway/act3.md

 IL CONTE:
 E intanto a cavallo di galoppo a Siviglia andava il paggio.

+> And the kid!
-> And that kid!
-Has he arrived at the set of the war film?
+> Is he at the war film set?

     Og den gutten!
     Og krigsfilmen,